A Common Good approach to housing and land

-Abide in Me is a new report with a set of serious recommendations to build churches' capacity to change the current, broken, system of housing and land use.
+The result of a collaboration between Caritas Social Action Network and the Centre for Theology and Community, Abide in Me is a report setting out a set of recommendations to build churches’ capacity to change the current, broken, system of housing and land use.

 Some issues are so huge, complicated and all-encompassing that it can feel impossible as a private citizen and person-in-the-pew Christian to know where to start even thinking about how to respond effectively.
 Formulating a response that is also in tune with your faith is even more difficult.